kcgunma/ipwscup2024/README.md

   - Directory of programmes and data for input into codabench.
 - codabench/iB99.zip
   - Zip file of sample distribution dataset and its attack evaluation dataset for utility and anonymity evaluation.
+- codabench/id.txt
+  - File with your team's ID number.
 - data/A.csv
   - Original data for creation of synthetic data.
 - data/sampleBi.csv
   - A sample data of distribution data Bi.
 - tools/answerCheck.py
   - Reads two files (distribution data and anonymized data) and returns the number of matches.
-  - Usage : python answerCheck.py <prefix of file1> <prefix of file2>
+  - Usage : python answerCheck.py \<prefix of file1> \<prefix of file2>
 - tools/genHash.py
   - Calculate the hash value (SHA-256) of distribution data Bi.
   - Integrity check against the pre-published hash value of Bi.
-  - Usage : python genHash.py <filename of Bi>
+  - Usage : python genHash.py \<filename of Bi>
 - tools/maketest.py
   - Read Bi and create data for attacks.
   - For example, for input B00.csv, output B00s.csv, B00a.csv, B00b.csv and B00ans.csv.